Hannoob/ROPvsSolid/README.md

 And that is all, no interfaces, no abstractions, nothing.
 The method signature that we use as a parameter in the method, acts like an interface.
+Because of the strong type checking in F# we are guaranteed that the code will not compile if the functions that gets passed in, does not conform to the expected type.
 This idea of not having an interface over my repo methods is one of the things that was very difficult for me to make peace with when I was first confronted with these ideas.
 But after seeing it in action on a more realistic example of code, I can now start to see the benefits.